goatslacker/lz/README.md

 `lz`
 ==

-the fastest functional lazy library for JavaScript
+the fastest[¹](#speed) functional lazy library for JavaScript.

-this isn't an FP do it all library -- this is a collection of useful functions for working with lists and text as efficiently as possible
+this isn't an FP do-it-all library[²](https://github.com/clux/interlude) -- this is a collection of useful functions for working with lists and text as efficiently as possible.

+## `Examples`

 ### Fizzbuzz